objektwerks/typelevel/README.md

 Typelevel
 ---------
->The purpose of this project is to prototype and test Typelevel project features.
+>The purpose of this project is to prototype and test Typelevel project(s) features.